artsy/artsy.github.io/_posts/2016-08-11-React-Native-at-Artsy.markdown

 As [the Artsy iOS app](https://github.com/artsy/eigen) grew larger, we started hitting pain
 points:

-* We want to support other future platforms such as Android.
+* We want to support other future platforms such as Android without creating more teams.
 * We want different business teams to work on the app without disrupting each other.
 * We want our architecture to evolve in order to increase programmer efficiency.

-It took us about a year to start resolving these issues.
+It took us [about a year](https://github.com/artsy/mobile/issues/22) to start resolving these issues.
 Ideally, we wanted to find a solution to our architectural issues that would also improve the user experience.
-Notably we wanted more efficient networking.
+Notably we wanted more efficient networking, due to mobile device constraints.

 It would have been an easy leap to start using Swift and, as a matter of fact, we do use Swift in parts of our flagship application and entirely in [2 other apps](http://artsy.github.io/blog/2014/11/13/eidolon-retrospective/).